Are Targeted Data Poisoning Attacks as Effective as We Think?: Metrics for Targeted Data Poisoning Difficulty

 \emph{\textbf{Goal 1}: An adversary aims at modifying model parameters from clean parameters $\wv_c$ to poisoned ones $\wv_p$ such that $f(\xte;\wv_p)=y_p$}.

 Data poisoning implements an indirect way to achieve this goal through crafting $\Dpo$ and training on $\Dcl \cup \Dpo$.
 Goal 1 enables us to measure poisoning difficulty by comparing $\wv_p$ and $\wv_c$ directly.
-Specifically, we propose a hypothesis on poisoning distance: \begin{hypothesis} The distance $\delta = d(\wv_c, \wv_p)$ between a clean model $\wv_c$ and a (targeted) poisoned model $\wv_p$ is positively correlated with poisoning difficulty, i.e., a test sample $\xte$ with higher $\delta$ is correspondingly more difficult to poison. \end{hypothesis} Note that $d(\cdot)$ is a distance function that we will specify soon.
+Specifically, we propose a hypothesis on poisoning distance: \begin{hypothesis} For a target sample $\xte$ and poison class $y_p$, the distance $\delta = d(\wv_c, \wv_p)$ between a clean model $\wv_c$ and the closest model $\wv_p$ satisfying $f(\xte;\wv_p)=y_p$ is positively correlated with poisoning difficulty, i.e., a larger $\delta$ indicates that $\xte$ is more difficult to poison into class $y_p$. \end{hypothesis} Note that $d(\cdot)$ is a distance function that we will specify soon.
 Here $\delta$ is a sample-wise metric as its calculation depends on the sample-specific poisoned parameter $\wv_p$.
 Moreover, \Cref{assump:delta} naturally considers the choice of $y_p$, which is embedded in the definition of $\wv_p$.

 However, from a defender's perspective, validating \Cref{assump:delta} directly is non-trivial as the calculation of $\delta$ depends on the poisoned parameters $\wv_p$, which are unknown without performing an actual attack.
 Luckily, data poisoning is not the only viable way to achieve Goal 1, and we propose a proxy to generate $\wv_p$ and measure $\delta$ without performing any data poisoning attacks: \begin{definition}[Poisoning Distance $\delta$] Starting from a clean model $\wv_c$, we say the poisoning distance is the smallest step size required to modify $\wv_c$ in one step such that the model classifies $\xte$ as $y_p$: